-All investments in U.S. Treasury and agency issues owned by the Tollway are reported at amortized cost.
-Amortized cost for the investments in Illinois Funds LGIP sponsored by the Treasurer in accordance with Illinois state law that is rated AAAm by Standard & Poor's rating agency is equal to the value of the pool shares.
-Other funds held for the Tollway by the Treasurer are invested in U.S. Treasury and agency issues at the direction of the Tollway and in repurchase agreements which are recorded at face value which approximates fair value.
+Investments in the Illinois Funds LGIP, sponsored by the Treasurer in accordance with Illinois state law that is rated AAAm by Standard & Poor's rating agency, is reported at amortized cost which is equal to the value of the pool shares.
+Other funds held for the Tollway by the Treasurer are invested in U.S. Treasury and agency issues which are valued at fair value or par.
+Repurchase agreements held for the Tollway by the Treasurer are recorded at face value which approximates fair value.
 State statute requires that all investments comply with the Illinois Public Funds Investment Act.

 The Trust Indenture authorizes the Tollway to invest in U.S. Treasury and agency issues, money market funds comprised of U.S. Treasury and agency issues, repurchase agreements thereon, time deposits, and certificates of deposit.
-All funds held by the Tollway's Trustee were held in compliance with these restrictions for the year ended December 31, 2017.
+All funds held by the Tollway's Trustee were held in compliance with these restrictions for the year ended December 31, 2018.